Islands of Refreshment: History

-In the early 19th century American whalers frequented the neighboring waters and, on December 27, 1810, the Boston ship Baltic put ashore an American named Jonathan Lambert along with one Tomasso Corri (an Italian from Livorno given the alias Thomas Currie) in his employ, and a third man named Williams.
+In the early 19th century American whalers frequented the neighboring waters and, on December 27, 1810, the Boston ship Baltic put ashore an American named Jonathan Lambert along with one Tommaso Corri (an Italian from Livorno given the alias Thomas Currie) in his employ, and a third man named Williams.
 These three were the first permanent inhabitants of Tristan, and they were soon joined by a fourth, Andrew Millet.

 Lambert declared himself sovereign and sole possessor of the island group and sent a proclamation back to Boston where it was published by the Boston Gazette:

 "Know all men by these presents that I, Jonathan Lambert, late of Salem, in the State of Massachusetts, United States of America, and citizen thereof, have this 4th day of February in the year of Our Lord 1811, taken absolute possession of the Islands of Tristan da Cunha, so called, viz. the great island and the other two known by the names of Inaccessible and Nightingale Islands, solely for myself and my heirs, forever... grounding my right and claim on the rational and sure principles of absolute occupancy, and as such, holding and possessing all the rights, titles and immunities properly belonging to proprietors by the usage of nations.
 In consequence of this right and title by me thus assumed and established, I do further declare, that the said Islands shall for the future be denominated the ISLANDS OF REFRESHMENT, the great Island bearing that name in particular, and the landing-place on the north side a little to the east of the Cascade be called RECEPTION, which shall be my place of residence...
 I do hereby invite all those who may want refreshments to call at Reception, where by laying by, opposite the Cascade, they will be immediately visited by a boat from the shore, and speedily supplied with such things as the Islands may produce, at a reasonable price..."